KoNit-K/red_teaming_agv/README.md

 # RedTeaming Simulation using Naptha SDK

 ## Overview
 This project is a **Red Teaming AI Simulation** built using the **[Naptha SDK](https://github.com/NapthaAI/naptha-sdk)**.
 The goal is to simulate adversarial attacks on AI agents to evaluate their robustness and response mechanisms.
-The system involves an **attacker agent** and a **target agent**, where the attacker attempts to exploit vulnerabilities while the target agent defends.
+The system involves an **attacker agent** and a **target agent**, where the attacker attempts to exploit vulnerabilities by asking the target agent to respond to detrimental content.
+In addition to the two agents above, for each round of attack, we employ an **evaluator** agent to assess the attack prompt to guide the attacker for a more well-designed strategy.

 ## Features
 - **Multi-Agent Simulation**: Implements attacker and target agents.